ajinkya-kulkarni/PyTextureAnalysis/README.md

 ## Demo

 A web application developed using `Streamlit` is available at https://textureinformation-package.streamlit.app/.
-Check out the `Example.ipynb` file to learn how to use the package to extract and visualize local fiber orientation and organization.
+Also check out the `Example.ipynb` file to learn how to use the package to extract and visualize local fiber orientation and organization.

 ## App Overview